 CSV Specialist roles will typically be looking for the skills previously outlined:

 - Communication skills

 - Attention to detail

 For more help with your resume, check out these templates and this list of 30 tips to improve your resume.

-CSV Specialist Job Vacancies
+CSV Engineer Job Vacancies